Understanding the current value of your home

 A new kitchen or bathroom can be a great update and can add value to your home if done well.

-If your keen to add value to your house, it’s important to use high quality fixtures and fittings, and try to stay fairly neutral so the changes appeal to the widest audience possible.
+If you’re keen to add value to your house, it’s important to use high quality fixtures and fittings, and try to stay fairly neutral so the changes appeal to the widest audience possible.
 Also, try to avoid current ‘trends’ that will date the rooms quickly.

 Adding a garden office to add value to your house